vsoch/build-notes/_notes/flow.md

 with a solution.
 There are several ways to describe a solution (scenario) that determines if we move forward or not.
 The input and output to the solver is a CUDF document that describes the needed changes.
 There are also terms that can describe the scenarios [terms](#terms)

+## Software Maintenance Technologies

+The "ingredients" of "software maintenance technologies" according to {% cite abate2012dependency %} are:

+ - dependencies
+ - conflicts
+ - package managers with dependency solving capabilities

 ## Package Manager

 The package manager should generally have the following inputs and outputs {% cite abate2020dependency %}